You are here: Home » Pho Corner: Everything Pho » Pho Is Changing – Chinese, French and Now American Influences

 If you haven’t done so, I invite you to read the following articles:

 Many people fail to realize how strong the Viet-French tie has been and will ever will be.
 Even in the 10 or so years following 1975 when the Communist government in Vietnam closed up the country, it was the Europeans and specifically the French who came back to Vietnam first to open diplomatic relations.
-Everyone knows the French love Viet people and vice versa.
-The Communist Vietnamese took credit for kicking out the French, but they won’t admit that in post-1975 Vietnam depended even more on the French and was glad they came back as they did.
+Despite historical genesis, the French love Viet people and vice versa.
+Not surprisingly, one of the leading culinary experts in Viet cuisine is a French named Didier Corlou!
+The Communist Vietnamese took credit for kicking out the French in 1954, but they won't admit that in post-1975 Vietnam depended even more on the French and was glad they came back as they did.
 It actually opened up the country again to Western investments, trades, education, and other good things.
+It wasn't until around 2005 when President Clinton normalized U.S.-Vietnamese relations that English was moved up as the language of choice for international and business communication.
+Yet that French influence (and Chinese, obviously) remains indisputable far into the future.

-One thing for sure though, Viet people (especially the commoners) adopted foreign words and added our own accents to make it “look” and “sound” right for our conversational use.
-The “ph” in “phở” is pronounced exactly as an “f” in French, since there is no letter f in the modern Viet alphabet.
-And I want to stress that there is no “p” sound in “phở” either.
+One thing for sure though, Viet people (especially the commoners) adopted foreign words and added our own accents to make it "look" and "sound" right for Viet conversational use.
+The "ph" in "phở" is pronounced exactly as an "f" in French, since there is no letter f in the modern Viet alphabet.
+And I want to stress that there is no "p" sound in "phở" either.
+Read more on the History of Pho.

 Vietnamese Pho: American Influences

 Here are a couple of things that happened after 1975 and is happening now.
 One, pho is now popular around the world due to the millions of Viet refugees who left the country since 1975.
-Without this key group of people I doubt if pho would have received much attention at all aside from a few tourists and foreigners adventurous enough to try out a bowl of pho.
-Two, with such large Viet communities in the U.S. and more and more Americans searching out for pho everyday, pho itself is being influenced by Americans, American way of life, and the American marketplace as we speak.
+Without this key group of people I doubt if pho would have received much attention at all aside from a few tourists and foreigners adventurous enough to try out a bowl of pho when visiting Vietnam.
+Two, with such large Viet communities in the U.S. and more and more Americans searching out for pho everyday as the new comfort food, pho itself is being influenced by Americans, American taste, American way of life, and the American marketplace as we speak.

 So how is pho being changed?
 Here are a few ways: